 By making your ESG integration framework public, all stakeholders can see where in the process you are.

-As you do so, ensure that the company has a dedicated corporate social responsibility team.
+As you do so, ensure the company has a dedicated corporate social responsibility team.
 They must also have state-of-the-art software solutions to measure performance across all the ESG areas.

 Layout business plans and show how to put them in place.